mohit-fr/Chat-With-Stranger-Theta/README.md

-# Anonymous Chat Application
+# Theta - Multi-User Chat Application

-A simple client-to-client communication application built using C++ and socket programming.
-It allows users to connect and chat anonymously with strangers.
-The chat is not stored anywhere, making it a secure and ephemeral conversation tool.
+A real-time multi-user chat application built using C++ and socket programming.
+It allows multiple users to connect and chat in a shared space with colored messages and user names.

 ## Features

-- Real-time anonymous chat
+- Real-time multi-user chat
-- Automatic client pairing
+- User names for message identification
+- Colored messages for different users
+- System notifications for user join/leave
 - No message storage (ephemeral chat)
-- Support for multiple concurrent users
 - Cross-platform support (Windows, Linux, macOS)

 ## Prerequisites